Osamariyad2003/url_shorter/README.md

 * The code does not have any security features implemented, such as authentication or input validation, which can make it vulnerable to attacks such as SQL injection or cross-site scripting (XSS).
 * The application relies on third-party libraries, which can introduce potential vulnerabilities or compatibility issues if not kept up-to-date.

-### Limitations of Existing Techniques or Methods
-* Existing URL shortener services may have limited storage capacity or bandwidth, which may affect their performance or availability.
-They may also impose restrictions on the number or length of URLs that can be shortened or stored.
-* Existing URL shortener services may have privacy or security issues, as they may collect or share the user’s data or browsing history.
-They may also expose the user to malicious or harmful URLs that may contain viruses, malware, or phishing scams.
-* Existing URL shortener services may have usability or compatibility issues, as they may not support all types of URLs or platforms.
-They may also have inconsistent or confusing user interfaces that may frustrate or confuse the user.
-* Existing URL shortening techniques or methods often rely on a centralized service to store and redirect URLs, which can be a single point of failure and raise concerns about privacy and security.
-* The generated short URLs can be easily guessed or brute-forced, leading to potential security vulnerabilities.
-* Some existing techniques may not be scalable or efficient enough to handle a large volume of requests, especially in the case of high-traffic websites.

 ## ARCHITECTURE
 These are the architectural designs of our application which will give a basic understanding of workings by our application.
 Some of the designs are described in a summarized way by which you can understand the structure.